Bhupendra2001/Blog-website/README.md

 # About

-This project is basis of blog website.
-I am created the two fearture of  project first  is user and second is post.
+This project is basis of `Blog Website`.
+I am created the two Tables of  project first  is user and second is posts.
 In this project basically i am created the user register and login page for the purpose of the authentication and authorisation.
 After login user can create blog , get blog, and delete blog.
 Differnt type of blogs present in website , also user can filter the blogs by the given categories.

 # Statement

-(i)   Create the user & Blog APIs.
+-    Create the user & posts APIs.
-(ii)   Test the all  the APIs.
+-    Test the all  the APIs.
-(iii)  create the frontend or backend by the help of nodeJS , mysql, javascript, reactJS, express,html , css.
+-    create the frontend or backend by the help of nodeJS , mysql, javascript, reactJS,  express,html , css.
-(iv)   After created  both  the technologies connect to each others or run on the server.
+-    After created  both  the technologies connect to each others or run on the server.
-(v)    Used the mysql database for storing the data of user and post.
+-    Used the mysql database for storing the data of user and post.